abdissa2pabgr/ETS0011-15/README.md

 pop()
 Removes and returns a random element from the set.
 Raises a KeyError if the set is empty.
 Since sets are unordered, the element removed is arbitrary.

+remove()
+Removes a specific element from the set.
+Raises a KeyError if the element is not found.

+symmetric_difference()
+Returns a new set with elements in either set but not in both.
+Original sets are not changed.

+symmetric_difference_update()
+Updates the original set with the symmetric difference of itself and another set.